HAVE A CHAT WITH A

 If you’re still planning your wedding, that’s great!
 I have a bunch of information about some of my favourite venues and wedding video tips that you can check out!

 From a small ceremony to an extravagant wedding, it’s important that you have a videographer who can capture all of the best moments.
 You want to find someone who is professional, creative, and affordable.
 From stunning hinterland weddings to super elegant resort wedding venues, I’m here to capture your day.
 If there’s one thing you should take away from this article, it’s this one: Don’t be afraid to hire a great wedding videographer.

 I have been fortunate enough to be able to work on a lot of amazing weddings in Australia.
-The Sunshine Coast is one of my favorite places to shoot weddings, and the couples who book with me are always happy.
+Byron Bay is one of my favorite places to shoot weddings, and the couples who book with me are always happy.

 I love capturing the spirit of a wedding, but I also love capturing the surroundings.
 Whether it’s on a sun-drenched beach or in a small backyard, I capture the spirit of the wedding while also celebrating the surroundings.

 Why is Byron Bay A Great Location For A Wedding Video?

 If you’re lucky enough to live on the Byron Bay, you would understand what an incredible paradise it is – most of all for the couples lucky enough to get married on the Byron Bay!
 As a wedding videographer, I am so lucky to be able to harness the golden sunshine year-round to create stunning films for couples in Byron Bay.
 Of course, I can take footage on the ground but many wedding venues in the Byron Bay are perfect for captivating, 360 views from the sky using my drone!

 Beach Wedding Venue Ideas In Byron Bay